Code-Institute-Submissions/ms1-the_rolls/README.md

 <figcaption style="text-align:center">Lighthouse Test Results after changes were made</figcaption>

 ### WAVE Tools
-Bases on initial results from the webaccessibility tool the following were added:
+Bases on initial results from the web accessibility tool the following were added:
 - Fixed the order of headings so that the site will make more sense to users.
-- Added an aria-label to divs with a picture in the background.
+- Added an aria-label to divs with a picture in the background to improve accessibility.
 - Fixed the aria-current page attribute in the header navbar to relate to the correct pages.

 There are 2 redundant link alerts on the WAVE tool remaining: